-The Series G Preferred Stock will, with respect to anticipated quarterly dividends and distributions upon the liquidation, winding-up and dissolution of our affairs, rank:
+The Series H Preferred Stock will, with respect to anticipated quarterly dividends and distributions upon the liquidation, winding-up and dissolution of our affairs, rank:

-- senior to the Junior Securities (including all of our outstanding previously-issued preferred stock and our common stock); - · on a parity with the Parity Securities; and - junior to the Senior Securities.
+- senior to the Junior Securities (including all of our outstanding previously-issued convertible preferred stock and our common stock); - on a parity with the Parity Securities (including the Series G Preferred Stock); and - junior to the Senior Securities.

-Under the Certificate of Designation, we may issue Junior Securities from time to time in one or more series without the consent of the holders of the Series G Preferred Stock.
+Under the Certificate of Designation, we may issue Junior Securities from time to time in one or more series without the consent of the holders of the Series H Preferred Stock.
 Our board of directors has the authority to determine the preferences, powers, qualifications, limitations, restrictions and special or relative rights or privileges, if any, of any such series before the issuance of any shares of that series.
 Our board of directors will also determine the number of shares constituting each series of securities.
 Our ability to issue additional Parity Securities in certain circumstances or Senior Securities is limited as described under "-Voting Rights."